horskyyaron/blog_v3/content/posts/articles-ideas.md

 * Empanadas - the glory of a procedure and before hand planning.
 * how i made a simple script of updating the "updating" date in my neovim config only for my blog
+* docker - using anime analogy
+* authorization and authentication - build something
+* building a database